 The modern era of breast augmentation started in 1961 when the first silicone implant was used to improve the appearance of the breast.
 Since that time, the basic implant has undergone many modifications and improvements.
 In 1991, because of unsubstantiated claims, the FDA suspended use of silicone implants except for breast reconstruction.
 However, many studies that were then performed have demonstrated the safety of breast implants.
 At this time, silicone breast implants are now approved by the FDA.

-Be sure to check out our before and after breast implant photo gallery!
+Be sure to look at our before and after breast implant photo gallery.

-New York’s plastic surgeon, Dr. Sherman will discuss the goal of your proposed breast augmentation surgery in New York, and go over the entire procedure with you.
+Dr. Sherman will discuss the goal of your proposed breast augmentation surgery, and go over the entire procedure with you.
 The following information will help you understand breast implants and the operation itself.